-The SDTM format is the accepted format for tabulation data submission to the FDA.
+The SDTM is the accepted format for tabulation data submission to the FDA.
 The SDTM was designated in 2011 as the standard format for reporting data for non-clinical trials after being declared the standard format for data submission for clinical research in 2004.
-Data managers must become proficient in SDTM to ensure seamless data submissions, because clinical and nonclinical data submissions must follow the SDTM standards.
+Data managers must become proficient in SDTM to ensure seamless data submissions, because clinical and nonclinical data submissions must follow the SDTM standard.

 PointCross releases Xbiom™ SDTM Generator